Henry Dreyfuss: Later life and death

 In 1955, Dreyfuss wrote Designing for People.
 A window into Dreyfuss's career as an industrial designer, the book illustrated his ethical and aesthetic principles, included design case studies, many anecdotes, and an explanation of his "Joe" and "Josephine" anthropometric charts.

 In 1960 he published The Measure of Man, a collection of ergonomic reference charts providing designers precise specifications for product designs.

 In 1965, Dreyfuss became the first President of the Industrial Designers Society of America (IDSA).

 In 1969, Dreyfuss retired from the firm he founded, but continued serving many of the companies he worked with as board member and consultant.

 In 1972 Dreyfuss published The Symbol Sourcebook, An Authoritative Guide to International Graphic Symbols.
-This visual database of over 20,000 symbols continues to provide a standard for industrial designers around the world.
-Dreyfuss's publication has also served as a reference for artists, most notably in the paintings of Jean-Michel Basquiat.
+This dictionary was based on an archive of thousands of symbols that Dreyfuss had amassed by distributing surveys to American clients and corporations, as well as a range of international organizations.
+It was a feat to organize and present such a range of data cogently in an age before computers.
+One reviewer, in 1972, praised the book’s “innovations in cross-referencing” for visual material, which included an index, classification with descriptive terms, and a multilingual table of contents.
+The review also designated Dreyfuss's publication to be an “authoritative guide” to symbols and an “essential reference.”
+Dreyfuss hoped that the publication would be the foundation of an ongoing project to collect and catalogue symbols.
+Continued interest in this project is evidenced by a subsequent, posthumous paperback reprint in 1984.
+The Sourcebook has also served as a reference for artists, most notably in paintings by Jean-Michel Basquiat in the 1980s.

 On October 5, 1972, Henry Dreyfuss (aged 68) and his wife and business partner Doris Marks Dreyfuss (aged 69) committed suicide together.
 Mrs. Dreyfuss was terminally ill at the time.
 The couple was survived by their son, John A., and their two daughters, Ann and Mrs. George C. Wilson Jr.